 Chung Hyun Kyung

-A charismatic speaker, Chung also produced an award-winning, eight-part series, The Power of Women in World Religions, on Korean Public Television.
+A charismatic speaker, Kyung also produced an award-winning, eight-part series, The Power of Women in World Religions, on Korean Public Television and delivered a talk on TedxWomen.
 Her published works include numerous articles and books, including Struggling to be the Sun Again: Introducing Asian Women’s Theology; In the End, Beauty Will Save Us All: A Feminist Spiritual Pilgrimage, Vols.
 I and II (published in Korean); Letter From The Future: The Goddess-Spell According to Hyun Kyung (published in Korean); and Hyun Kyung and Alice’s Fabulous Love Affair with God, coauthored with American novelist, Alice Walker.